farhiongit/message-in-the-bottle/README.md

   - N >= 2 : threads are *not synchronised*.

-      - Sent messages are guaranteed to be received in the exact order they were sent.
-Sending threads block if the number of pending message would exceed N.
+      - Sending threads block if the number of pending message would exceed N.

   - `UNLIMITED` : threads are *not synchronised* as above but the size of the queue grows and shrinks as needed.

-      - Sending threads *never block*.
+      - Threads sending messages *never block*.

 ### Unbuffered message queue